Compute elastic net S-estimates (PENSE estimates) along a grid of penalization levels with optional penalty loadings for adaptive elastic net.

 ).

-By default, starting points computed by the EN-PY procedure are shared for all penalization levels in lambda
+By default, starting points computed by the EN-PY procedure are shared for all penalization

 (or the automatically generated grid of length nlambda